 It's a show for preteens and kids, on networks solely for kids and it gets an episode that parodies various Comedy Central(!) shows.
 Especially notable is the South Park segment.

-On the topic of Disney Junior, a lot of babies love Mickey Mouse Clubhouse because of the big heads the characters have and their high-pitched voices. note Babies are naturally attracted to other babies, animals and humans with big heads-this is called baby schema.
-There are also quite a few Doc McStuffins fans, most of them who are African-American doctors themselves or are fans of the cute toy characters, mainly Lambie.
-A few adults also love Small Potatoes and Big Block Sing Song, the former because the potatoes are cute and the latter because the songs, especially "Hair", are Actually Pretty Good.
+On the topic of Disney Junior, a lot of babies love Mickey Mouse Clubhouse because of the big heads the characters have and their high-pitched voices note Babies are naturally attracted to other babies, animals and humans with big heads-this is called baby schema., as well as a number of pre-teens who find the show adorable and/or have younger siblings themselves.

-Atomic Cartoon's Atomic Betty and Captain Flamingo were meant to aim at kids ages 4-25 but because of it's music, storyline, characters and the relationships with the characters.
-It attracted many adult fans who grew up with the shows.
+Atomic Cartoons' Atomic Betty and Captain Flamingo were meant to aim at kids, but its music, storyline, characters and the relationships with the characters attracted many adult fans.

 Camp Lakebottom, although it meant to aim to kids ages 6-11.
-It's horror comedy-related tone, humour, storyline and characters, which are comparable to fellow 6-11 show Gravity Falls, attracted many fans over the ages 12.
+Its horror comedy-related tone, humour, storyline and characters, which are comparable to fellow 6-11 show Gravity Falls, attracted many fans over the ages 12.

 Gretchen has been praised by many goth fans because of her personality and the way she wears.

 Kid vs. Kat, is aimed at kids, but it's now aimed at everyone because of its humour, characters, pop culture references and storyline despite everyone being mean to the main character and how it looks similar to Invader ZIM.

-Sidekick, has a largely teenage/adult fanbase than the children that the show supposed to aim.
-The reason is because the show parodies superheroes, technology and teen culture, as well as romantic relationships and the show's characters' being despite being a sadistic and gross-out show.
+Sidekick has a largely teenage/adult fanbase outside the children that the show supposed to aim.
+The reason is because of the show's parodying superheroes, technology and teen culture, as well as romantic relationships and the show's characters' being despite being a sadistic and gross-out show.